ds160/monero-node/README.md

 - **Faster synchronization:** With a local copy of the blockchain, you don't have to rely on external nodes for synchronization, resulting in faster and more reliable syncing.
 - **Custom configurations:** You have full control over the configuration of your Monero node, allowing you to tailor it to your specific needs.

+> [!NOTE]
+> You can also run the Docker image on a NAS (Network Attached Storage) to maintain a synchronized blockchain at all times.

 ## Build

 To build the Monero full node Docker image, follow these steps: